 Architectural Woodwork Standards?

-The Architectural Woodwork Standards (AWS) are produced by the Architectural Woodwork Institute (AWI), the Woodwork Institute (WI), formally the Woodwork Institute of Canada, and the Architectural Woodwork Manufacturers’ Association of Canada (AWMAC) in 2009.
+The Architectural Woodwork Standards (AWS) were first produced jointly by the Architectural Woodwork Institute (AWI), the Woodwork Institute (WI), formally the Woodwork Institute of Canada, and the Architectural Woodwork Manufacturers’ Association of Canada (AWMAC) in 2009.
 They were written for the specification, construction, and installation of interior architectural woodwork.

-The AWS is the definitive reference manual aimed at simplifying and clarifying guidelines, information and principles required for the fabrication, finishing, and installation of architectural woodwork.
+The AWS remains the definitive reference manual aimed at simplifying and clarifying guidelines, information and principles required for the fabrication, finishing, and installation of architectural woodwork.
 The Standards set industry best practices, provide technical and design illustrations, and address all facets of architectural woodwork from raw lumber and veneer through factory finishing and installation.

 The Standards deliver comprehensive guidance and support to: